HenriqueAssumpcao/henriqueassumpcao.github.io/_projects/coursework.md

   + Bibliography: Munkre's *Topology: A first course*, Bredon's *Topology and Geometry*.
 * Semidefinite Programming on Graphs (2024/1) (grad)
   + Orthogonal representations of graphs, strong duality for linear and conic programs, Lovász's theta function, unitary representations, Goemans-Williamson's formulation for maxcut, perfect graphs and polytopes, gauge duality, copositive formulations for optimization problems, Hazan's algorithm for solving SDPs;
-  + I presented a seminar about gauge duality and maxcut at the end of this course, and it can be found [here](https://henriqueassumpcao.github.io/assets/pdf/GaugeDuality_and_Maxcut.pdf);
   + Bibliography: Lovász's *Graphs and Geometry*, Laurent and Vallentin's *Semidefinite Optimization*, [Prof. Coutinho's Lecture Notes](https://homepages.dcc.ufmg.br/~gabriel/assets/files/coutinho-sdpnotes-ufmg.pdf).
 * Competitive programming (2025/1) (grad)
   + Dynamic programming, network flows, meet in the midle, number theory and fast exponentiation, computational geometry, segment trees, heavy light decomposition;